tdeane/director-scripts/transient-aws/README.md

-# ETL Transient on AWS with CE 5.8
+# ETL Transient Jobs on AWS with Cloudera Enterprise

-These scripts can be used as an example end-to-end transient demo for a Hive query with C5.8 running on AWS.
+These scripts can be used as an example end-to-end transient demo for a Hive query with CDH 5.8 running on AWS.

 ## Instructions